Home safety advice

 Building safety

-Following the tragic fire at Grenfell Tower in 2017, the Government is introducing new building safety and fire safety legislation.
-We’ll be undertaking a major review of the safety of our buildings to ensure we’re in line with the new regulations.
-View our FAQs.
+Following the tragic fire at Grenfell Tower in 2017, the Government is introducing new building safety and fire safety legislation, including the Building Safety Act 2022.

 Fire safety